Compare Deserts

 The Bishnoi and Desert Stewardship as Religious Practice

-Another part of the Thar story sits outside formal pilgrimage centers.
+Another part of the Thar story lies outside formal pilgrimage centers.
 The Bishnoi community of Rajasthan shows how religion can shape desert ecology in everyday life.
 A 2025 study on the Bishnois in Khejarli Village in the Thar Desert describes how religious beliefs and practices support the protection of plants, animals, and local resources under arid conditions.

 Buddhist Sacred Landscapes on Arid Routes